Universal-Team/db/docs/_ds/colecods.md

 systems:
 - DS
 title: ColecoDS
-update_notes: '<p dir="auto">V7.2: 14-May-2022 by wavemotion-dave</p>
+update_notes: '<p dir="auto">V7.3: 31-May-2022 by wavemotion-dave</p>

   <ul dir="auto">

-  <li>Improved Einstein driver to allow SHIFT and CONTROL key maps.</li>

-  <li>Added AY Envelope Reset option for the few games that need it (Warp &amp; Warp,
-  Killer Station)</li>

-  <li>Added 2P mapping support for SVI games so MEGALONE (Burken Pak 14) and CRAZY
-  TEETH will play properly.</li>

-  <li>Improved the SG-1000 driver so that the Dahjee and TW bootlegs work.</li>

-  <li>Added F1-F8 as assignable maps on Memotech</li>
+  <li>Massive optimization of the VDP core and memory handling so we are now almost
+  35% faster on Colecovision games and more than 10% faster on all other systems.</li>

+  <li>Due to these optmizations, the DrZ80 core has been removed and only the high-compatibility
+  CZ80 core remains.</li>

   </ul>'
-updated: '2022-05-14T11:42:35Z'
+updated: '2022-05-31T17:59:43Z'
-version: '7.2'
+version: '7.3'
-version_title: Version 7.2
+version_title: Version 7.3
 ---